Yarroudh/segment-lidar/README.md

 python setup.py install
 ```

-Please, note that the actual version is a pre-release and it's under tests.
+Please, note that the actual version is always under tests.
 If you find any issues or bugs, please report them in [issues](https://github.com/Yarroudh/segment-lidar/issues) section.
-The second version will have more advanced features and fonctionalities.
+The second version should implement more advanced features and fonctionalities.

 ## Documentation